dmlc/xgboost/doc/R-package/discoverYourData.md

 Introduction
 ------------

-The purpose of this Vignette is to show you how to use **Xgboost** to discover and understand your own dataset better.
+The purpose of this Vignette is to show you how to use **XGBoost** to discover and understand your own dataset better.

-This Vignette is not about predicting anything (see [Xgboost presentation](https://github.com/dmlc/xgboost/blob/master/R-package/vignettes/xgboostPresentation.Rmd)).
-We will explain how to use **Xgboost** to highlight the *link* between the *features* of your data and the *outcome*.
+This Vignette is not about predicting anything (see [XGBoost presentation](https://github.com/dmlc/xgboost/blob/master/R-package/vignettes/xgboostPresentation.Rmd)).
+We will explain how to use **XGBoost** to highlight the *link* between the *features* of your data and the *outcome*.

 Package loading: